deskpro/react-components/docs/components/common/toggleable_list.md

 Common/ToggleableList
 =====================
-A higher order component which changes prop values on its children by responding to events triggered by the children.
+A higher order component which changes prop values on its children in response to events triggered by the children.
 The children _must_ be list items `<li>` since the component is constructed from an unordered list `<ul>`.

 ```jsx
 <ToggleableList on="click" toggle="selected">